 Coagulation is triggered by factor VII complexed with tissue factor from exposed subendothelium in the damaged vessel wall.

 Factor VIII serves as a cofactor to the enzyme factor IXa in its activation of the zymogen factor X, other accessory components being calcium ions and procoagulant phospholipids expressed on the surface of activated platelets.
-Factor VIII has to be activated before it can support factor IXa as an effective cofactor.
+Factor VIII must be activated before it can support factor IXa as an effective cofactor.
 In vitro such activation can be accomplished by thrombin and factor Xa but in vivo it may well be that thrombin is the only activator of physiological relevance to generate factor VIIIa.
 Under in vivo conditions, the rate increase of factor IXa activity due to factor VIIIa is several thousand-fold.

 A similar rate increase of factor Xa activity is found for factor Va.
 It is no wonder, then, that the down-regulation of blood coagulation through specific inactivation of factor VIIIa and factor Va by activated protein C is a most efficient way of preventing further thrombin generation.

-During the last decades much new information has been gained on risk factors for venous and arterial thrombosis and the prevalence of genetic disorders among specific plasma components resulting in an increased risk.
+During the last decades new information has been gained on risk factors for venous and arterial thrombosis and the prevalence of genetic disorders among specific plasma components resulting in an increased risk.
 Examples on this are deficiencies of antithrombin, protein C and protein S and point mutations in factor V and prothrombin.

 The factor VIII gene and synthesis of the factor VIII protein